Tag: curse

 How could they still be being enticed?
 For so long, the pagan speaking in tongues with the interpreters controlled the culture.
 Habits are hard to break.

-One of the other interesting things is about Jesus being cursed.
+One of the other interesting things is about being cursed.
 There are a number of interpretations.
-One of the easiest is the Jewish that a man who dies on a tree is cursed.
+One of the easiest is the Jewish tradition that a man who dies on a tree is cursed.
 Other commentators observe that the Greek though doesn’t have “is”.
 “Anathema” may also be interpreted as curses.
-In other words, these Christians were using Jesus’ to , and in the context of the verses that follow, the implication is that Christians were using Jesus to curse…Christians.
+In other words, these Christians were using Jesus’ name to curse others, and in the context of the verses that follow, the implication is that Christians were using Jesus to curse…Christians.

 This sounds appalling, doesn’t it?
 There were definitely some not good things going on in Corinth!